GerritCodeReview/plugins_webhooks/src/main/resources/Documentation/config.md

 <a id="url"> remote.NAME.url
 : Address of the remote server to post events to.

+<a id="username"> remote.NAME.username
+: username of the user to login while posting he webhook. leave empty to disable authentication

+<a id="password"> remote.NAME.password
+: password of the user to login while posting he webhook. leave empty to disable authentication

 <a id="event"> remote.NAME.event
 : Type of the event which will be posted to the remote url.
 Multiple event